turingschool-examples/frontend-mod-1-prework/finalProject/README.md

 What is your plan and how are you going to hold yourself to it?
 Specifically...
 - What are you going to work on?
 Resources here.
+> I'd like to rework the exercises in the sections of the pre-work.
+I would like to become more fluent with concepts instead of relying so heavily on my notes, plus I would like a chance to tackle the challenge extensions I wasn't able to commit the time to.

 - What days are you going to work?
+> Monday - Thursday @ 8:00 PM, Saturday & Sunday @ 8:00 AM
+> I am still working in my "former" industry and working around that full time schedule

 - What times on those days are you going to work?
+> Noted above

 - Where you going to be sitting/standing as you do this?
+> My office at home

 - Where are you documenting this plan?
 Google Calendar, calendar on your wall, your journal?
+> Google calendar and physical agenda/planner

 - Do any stakeholders in your life know about this plan?
 (The answer needs to be yes by the time you answer this...)
+> My partner that I live with

 - What personal items/events are important to you during this time?
 How are you going to make sure those are not neglected?
 (Hint, block time on the calendar for them!)
+> Exercise, visiting with my family for the holidays, and walking my dog

 ## Deliverables